-An innovative and ambitious artistic collaboration, presented by Danish Dance Theatre, The Royal Danish Theatre, Festival Oriente-Occidente and Théâtre National de Chaillot.
+Danish Dance Theatres dancers and an Artificial Intelligence installation perform Centaur, a thought-provoking new work by the critically acclaimed Artistic Director and choreographer Pontus Lidberg.
+Centaur is an innovative and ambitious artistic collaboration, presented by Danish Dance Theatre, The Royal Danish Theatre, Festival Oriente Occidente and Théâtre National de Chaillot.

-Centaur is a performance that examines the consequences of using artificial intelligence and the power of technology.
+Centaur examines the consequences of using artificial intelligence and the power of technology.
 The title ‘Centaur’, inspired by the half-horse half-human creature from Greek mythology, is also the name of a computer-science concept that elevates human qualities by combining artificial and human intelligence.

 Artificial Intelligence as Co-Creator and Participant

-The AI called ‘David’, programmed exclusively for the performance, is both co-creator and participant in the performance.
-He influences choreographic composition based on different data sets such as planetary movements, swarm technology and the dancers’ movements that have been tracked and collected throughout the creative process.
+The AI, called ‘David’, programmed exclusively for the work, is both co-creator and participant.
+He influences choreographic composition based on various data sets such as planetary movements, swarm technology and the dancers’ movements as tracked and collected throughout the creative process.
 As a performer, he can simulate consciousness, emotion and intention and interacts with the dancers on stage.
-This means the performance will be different every time.
+This means that each performance is a unique and unpredictable event.

 Man versus machine, creators versus their creation

-Modern technology such as AI is everywhere in society.
+Modern technology such as AI is everywhere.
 We are exposed to advertisements, feeds and news on social media that, through targeted algorithms, tailor content specifically for us.
-But how will an increasing use of AI affect our future?
-Will artists develop into hybrids - into centaurs?
+But how will the increasing use of AI affect our future?
+Will artists develop into hybrids – into centaurs?